Overlay

 Awards and recognition

-In 2021 NatWest Group received a ‘Highly Commended’ recognition at the Royal Society for the Prevention of Accidents (ROSPA) in the ‘Commercial & Business Services’ Industry Sector award for Occupational Health and Safety and the Gold Fleet Safety award for how we manage people driving on business which were higher accolades than the awards received in 2020.
+In 2023 NatWest Group received a ‘Highly Commended’ recognition at the Royal Society for the Prevention of Accidents (ROSPA) in the ‘Commercial & Business Services’ Industry Sector award for Occupational Health and Safety for the 9th consecutive year, along with the Gold Fleet Safety award for how we manage people driving on business.
+We were also finalists in the St Andrew First Aid Awards in 2023 for ‘Employer of the Year’, with NatWest Group also receiving Best Mental Health Strategy at the Employee Benefits Awards, and Best Mental Wellbeing Initiative at This Can Happen Awards, recognising the work NatWest has done to support bereaved colleagues in the workplace.

 We are evaluated on our occupational health and safety performance by a number of ESG ratings companies.
 More information about how we performed as a bank in these ESG surveys is available on our ESG ratings and benchmarks page.